Text by CLOT Magazine

-[Un]seen Warsaw is a virtual exhibition produced and curated by the artist Ivona Tau that aims to show Poland’s capital under a different light, reshaping the architecture that defines its character through Artificial Intelligence generated images.
-The show is powered by Kunstmatrix and available on this platform for a month from January 25th until February, 25th 2021, with the possibility to take a virtual tour.
+[Un]seen Warsaw is a virtual exhibition produced and curated by the artist Ivona Tau.
+It aims to show Poland’s capital in a different light, reshaping the architecture that defines its character through Artificial Intelligence generated images.
+The show is powered by Kunstmatrix and available on this platform for a month from January 25th until February 25th 2021, with the possibility to take a virtual tour.

 34 artworks are included in the show and are all created by training a generative AI model on real photographs.
-The outcome is an overview of the city of Warsaw that, while being able to maintain the actual architectural style, allows a new vision of the urban environment.
+The outcome is an overview of the city of Warsaw that, while maintaining the actual architectural style, allows a new vision of the urban environment.

-The project’s purpose is to provide a new aspect to recognisable sites and an invitation to crossroads and encounter corners that don’t truly exist within the city, but that can be perceived as simultaneously reliable and convincing.
+The project aims to provide a new aspect to recognisable sites and an invitation to crossroads and encounter corners that don’t truly exist within the city, but that can be perceived as simultaneously reliable and convincing.

 A closer look reveals how the fluid transition between reality and fiction can bring about exotic and alienating objects disclosed by the deformation of buildings as if a mad architect had given the city a whimsical composition.

 The AI training model is based on 3000 still images shot by the artist along the streets of Warsaw in November 2020.
-Each photograph is equipped with an address referring to real Warsaw street names and numbers that served as inputs to realise these imaginary sceneries.
-Thus, the project finds its main reason in outlining an alternative map of the city through the construction of a multidimensional virtual space capable of opening up to divergent and potential versions of the world.
+Each photograph has an address referring to real Warsaw street names and numbers that served as inputs to realise these imaginary sceneries.
+Thus, the project finds its main reason in outlining an alternative map of the city through constructing a multidimensional virtual space capable of opening up to divergent and potential versions of the world.